Think-Smart/istudent/README.md

 * index.html - In this file are presented all the hyper text markup codes, all the "simple" elemtes that are shown.
 * style.css - This is the css file.
 Here all the style and the design codes are written.
 From here, every div and section has it's class where they take their own design.
 * iStudent.js - This file contains all the objects we need to do what we want in this app.
 It also contains the functions we are using.
 The objects are: course, todo, assignment, exam, and the big one: iStudent.
 It covers all the rest.
 * script.js - Contains all the jquery functions we need for the app.
+Plus, it contains the "ready" functions.

+##Project Structure
+* The project is divided to 2 folders: css and js, each one contains the files of each kind.
+* The index.html file